Rishabh04-02/Libreswan-Opportunistic-IPsec/DOCUMENTATION.md

 * Checks for the success in establishing the OE connection.
 * Displays OE connection status to user.

-2. `test_connection`
+2. `letsencrypt test` OR `letsencrypt -t`

-This script checks for the success of establishing an OE connection, and performs the following tasks:
+For testing the configuration/connections.
+This [argument] checks for the success of establishing an OE connection, and performs the following tasks:
 * Check for any existing OE connections.
 * Establish an OE connection.
 * Sending pings to the letsencrypt.libreswan.org server.
 * Checking the success of establishing OE connection.
 * Displaying connection status to the user.

-3. `custom_configuration`

-* This script allows user to create custom configurations and run IPsec with them.
-* The script loads the configuration from config/custom directory and saves it as the default configuration.
-* After saving the configuration the script restarts IPsec and establishes an OE connection.
-* It also displays the connection status to user.

-4. `generate_certificate`
+3. `letsencrypt generatecertificate` OR `letsencrypt -gc`

-The script is used Generating the certificate using Certbot, and performing the following tasks:
+For generating the certificate.
+This [argument] is used for Generating the certificate using Certbot, and performing the following tasks:
 * Check if certbot is installed.
 * Preparing the certificate for importing in the nss database.
 * Generating #pkcs12 file.